myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Whyrusleeping @why.bsky.world 2023-03-16T00:32:28.855Z
+>
+> Testing out full text post search locally.
+Pretty fun to see what you all are up to.

+---

 > Shinya Kato @shinyakato.dev 2023-03-15T23:46:02.541Z
 >
 > gm ブルスコ